 This Cavalier King Charles Spaniel (above) or Scottie (below) could be the mother of your puppies.
 Both are very sweet dogs but they are not in good health.
 The breeders were more interested in producing litter after litter of puppies for monetary gain than giving their dogs the care they required by receiving veterinary treatment.

 This Scottie was from a Licensed breeding establishment that sells puppies to dealers.

-How could this breeder ignore the fact that this breeding bitch needed veterinary treatment?
+How could a breeder ignore the fact that this breeding bitch needed veterinary treatment?

 Did you purchase one of their puppies from a pet shop near you?

 Reasons why you should think carefully before buying a puppy from a pet shop.